New formulation of the Logistic-Gaussian process to analyze trajectory tracking data: Introduction

+In this work, we propose a new statistical model for the analysis of trajectory tracking data.
+The model can detect patterns in an animal's movement, that are here interpreted as consequence of different behaviors.
+The motivation for this study arises from a dataset that was collected to study the behavior of a female wolf, that was observed in the Abruzzo, Lazio and Molise National Park in the central Apennines, Italy \citep{Mancinelli2018}, before and after reproduction.

+Animal movement modeling has a long history and, starting from the diffusion model of \cite{Brownlee1912}, a wide range of different approaches have been proposed.
+These can be grouped into three categories: \textit{i)} point process models \citep{Johnson2008b,Johnson2013,Brost2015}; \textit{ii)} continuous-time dynamic models \citep{BLACKWELL199787,Johnson2008a,Brillinger,fleming2014non}; \textit{iii)} discrete-time dynamic models \citep{morales2004,Jonsen2005,McClintock2012}.
+Point process models require a numerical integration to compute the likelihood \citep{Cressie1993} that limit their use, while the approaches based on continuous-time dynamics generally fail to model heterogeneity in the trajectory over time; notable exceptions can be found in \cite{hooten2017basis}, \cite{hooten2018animal} and \cite{blackwell2016exact}.
+Our proposal is part of the discrete-time dynamic framework.

-Generally the joint distribution of the coordinates, or an appropriate transformation, is seen as a mixture process where the mixture components (or regimes) are the behaviors.
-The switching between regimes is often assumed to be temporally structured \citep{Houston1999,morales2004} and sometimes also spatially, as in \cite{Blackwell2003}, often ruled by a non-observed Markov process leading to the class of hidden Markov models (HMMs) \citep{zucchini2009b}; for a recent review on animal movement analysis we refer the reader to \cite{Patterson2017}.
+In a discrete-time dynamic model, the joint distribution of the coordinates, or of their appropriate transformation, is seen as a mixture process.
+Each component (or regime) represents a different movement pattern that may be interpreted as a particular kind of behavior.
+Switching between behaviors is often assumed to be temporally structured \citep{Houston1999,morales2004} and sometimes even spatially structured, as in \cite{Blackwell2003}, often ruled by a non-observed Markov process that leads to the class of hidden Markov models (HMMs) in discrete (DT-HMM) \citep{zucchini2009b} and continuous-time (CT-HMM) \citep{blackwell2018integrated}.